 – Bunya Mountain weather is often a lot cooler than surrounding towns due to it’s elevation, even in summer, so always pack some warm clothes.

-– The General Store stocks a lot of food and household items if you forget to pack an item, however there are no petrol station, ATM or alcohol stores up on the mountain.
+– The General Store stocks a lot of food and household items if you forget to pack an item, however there is no petrol station or ATM available up on the mountain.

 – Phone reception is quite patchy, so enjoy ‘switching off’ and spending time together as family.